What separates good leaders from great leaders? Self-awareness.

 Before you decide which leadership style to adopt, consider the business case.
 Knowing your leadership style allows you to:

-- Calm tense or urgent situations
+- Be able to create a sense of calm in tense or urgent situations

 - Positively engage diverse teams, cultures, industries and economic environments